Flu Shot Update

 continues to recommend universal flu vaccination, meaning that everyone 6 months and older should get a flu vaccine.
 The single best way to protect against the flu is for everyone to get vaccinated—every year.

-page for up to date flu clinic schedules and book your flu shot appointment by calling the ARC flu clinic location of your choice or requesting an appointment online
+Book your flu shot appointment by calling the ARC flu clinic location of your choice or requesting an appointment online

 .
 You can schedule your flu shot at any ARC flu clinic location.
+You can also call ARC-INFO, 512-272-4636 for more information.

 Follow us on Facebook

 for up to date flu news throughout the season.
-Check our flu schedule

 Allergy Patient Alert: If you receive allergy shots, you must wait 24 hours after receiving your flu vaccine before you can resume receiving allergy injections.